Description of the Fellowship Program

-Applicants for the training period beginning in July 2012 will be accepted only by using the Electronic Residency Application System (ERAS).
-Applications will become available to Program Directors on July 15, 2012.
+Applicants for the training period beginning in July 2015 will be accepted only by using the Electronic Residency Application System (ERAS).
+Visit the ERAS Website to apply.
+Applications will become available to Program Directors on July 15, 2014.
 We will be participating in the National Resident Matching Program (NRMP) for Nephrology/Clinical.
 Qualified individuals will be invited for an interview.
-We anticipate interviewing during September and October of 2012 on a rolling basis.
-We anticipate the interview process will be completed by October 20, 2012.
+We anticipate interviewing during September and October of 2014 on a rolling basis.
+We anticipate the interview process will be completed by October 17, 2014.

 To promote a healthier workforce, the Detroit Medical Center has adopted a Nicotine-Free Hiring Policy and will not hire applicants who use or test positive for tobacco or nicotine products in any form.
 This policy applies to all applicants, including all staff, residents, physicians, interns and volunteers.
 All offers of employment will be contingent upon a negative DMC Occupational Health Services test for cotinine.
 Any applicant, who currently smokes tobacco, otherwise uses nicotine containing products, or who has a positive test for cotinine shall not be hired.

 - USMLE Step 1, 2, and 3 Transcript